arpa2/steamworks/docs/pulleyscript/squeal-backend.md

     where out_hash = ?hash
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Or, if a record was removed and the counter is not `1` we continue with
+    Or, if a tuple was removed and the counter is not `1` we continue with

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     update drv_all